rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 sudo dd if=Armbian_22.05.4_Bananapim64_bullseye_current_5.15.48.img of=/dev/<your device> bs=4M
 ```

-> !Tip: You can find further instructions about flashing Armbian to a sd card here: https://docs.armbian.com/User-Guide_Getting-Started/#how-to-prepare-a-sd-card
+> !Tip: You can find further instructions about flashing Armbian to a sd card here: [https://docs.armbian.com/User-Guide_Getting-Started/#how-to-prepare-a-sd-card](https://docs.armbian.com/User-Guide_Getting-Started/#how-to-prepare-a-sd-card)

 ### Preparing partitions

 The cluster for this post uses a 64GB - Class 10 sd card, so after flashing the image onto it you can create a second partition by decreasing the size of the first one.
 So after you have configured your device, you can use `fdisk` to resize your main partition and create the second one you'll use for _DRBD_.

-Prepare partitions by start using
+Prepare partitions by start using fdisk

     fdisk /dev/mmcblk0